 It does not matter if your line of work is a public or private entity, faith-based or school, for-profit or nonprofit, I want to solicit your help as an equal partner in the fight to take back our streets.
 I believe that there are no shortages of good ideas to combat crime, and that no one individual has a patent on good ideas.
 It is with this understanding that I want to lead you in this quest to drive the drug dealers, prostitutes, and gang members from our neighborhoods.

 Now, a partnership is a 50-50 relationship between two or more entities, which means one person cannot do it alone.
 We must stand together.

-March 24, 2015, I am asking for your help as a partner in turning our city's violent crime problem around—and we will turn it around.
+I am asking for your help as a partner in turning our city's violent crime problem around—and we will turn it around.

-The members of law enforcement cannot effectively address the problem of homelessness in our city without the help of the entire community.
-This means sitting down at the table and crafting a plan that involves input from all segments of our city (i.e., public and private).
-Finding a lasting solution will require some tough decision making and plenty of sacrifice from everyone involved.
+The dedicated men and women of the Jacksonville Sheriff's Office cannot effectively address the problem of homelessness in our city without the help of the entire community.
+This will require sitting down at the table and crafting a plan that involves input from all segments of our community (i.e., public and private).
+Finding a lasting solution will require making some tough decision and plenty of sacrifice.
 The Jacksonville Journey was an excellent first step, but tougher accountability measures must be a part of the solution.

-Jacksonville’s population has grown well beyond numbers seen just a decade ago, so one would almost come to expect, and even accept, out of control traffic—right?
+Jacksonville’s population has grown well beyond numbers seen just a decade ago.
+So one would almost come to expect, and even accept, out of control traffic—right?
 Wrong!
-We (the citizens of Jacksonville) do not have to accept unsafe streets and highways.
+We, the citizens of Jacksonville, do not have to accept unsafe streets and highways.

 The mantra for any organization when it comes to employee output should be, “The higher the salaries, the greater the expectations and performance.”
 No exceptions.

 It is time to demand more of your elected and appointed officials.
-The citizens can no longer afford to subsidize ethically deficient, inept individuals who, often because of favoritism, nepotism, and cronyism, are artificially elevated into positions of authority.
+The citizens can no longer afford to subsidize ethically deficient, inept individuals who often because of favoritism, nepotism, and cronyism, are artificially elevated into positions of authority.
 We must make wiser use of our tax dollars and insist, along with our fellow citizens, that morally grounded and highly astute individuals are chosen to hold these positions in the future.